Marketing without market analysis is like driving with your eyes closed!

 - Secondary Competition: Competitors which cater to different customer segments but address the same problem and provide the same solution as you.

-Once you’ve identified the competition, use perceptual maps, market charts, etc. to define their share and position, and also the position that you can occupy in the market.
+Once you’ve identified the competition, use perceptual maps, market charts, etc. to define their share and position, as well as the position that you can occupy in the market.

 Conduct a SWOT Analysis

 A SWOT analysis helps you determine your business’s strengths, weaknesses, opportunities, and threats.
-Use a SWOT analysis to establish goals for your business and do this on regular intervals.
+Use it to establish goals for your business and do this at regular intervals.

 In fact, you should conduct a SWOT analysis not only for your business but for your competitor’s business too.
 This will help you identify what their business has that yours lacks.
-Accordingly, you can determine your current market position and predict what your position in the future might be.
+Accordingly, you can determine your current market position and predict what your position might be in the future.

 Forecast The Opportunities

-Don’t just box up your analysis and pack it away for “later”.
-Do not put all the extensive research to waste.
-The last and the most important step is to take action and use your market analysis to get to the result of what you were looking for.
+Don’t just box up your analysis and pack it away for “later.”
+Do not waste all the extensive research.
+The last and most important step is to take action and use your market analysis to achieve the results you were looking for.

 Importance of Market Analysis

-Market Analysis is important because it gives you the ability to uncover opportunities within a market; to know what your customers think of your product, and improves your communication with them.
+Market Analysis is essential because it allows you to uncover opportunities within a market, know what your customers think of your product, and improve your communication with them.
 While there are many reasons why a market analysis is necessary, let’s focus on the top three:

 It Puts Customers First

-Theodore Levitt once said, “People don’t want to buy a quarter-inch drill, they want a quarter-inch hole.”
-Once you realize the reason the customers are hiring your services for, you will then be able to identify who your real competitors are!
-Market Analysis allows you to modify your services according to your customers’ needs, after clearly identifying your competitors.
+Theodore Levitt once said, “People don’t want to buy a quarter-inch drill; they want a quarter-inch hole.”
+Once you realize the reason customers are hiring your services, you will be able to identify your real competitors!
+Market Analysis allows you to modify your services according to your customers’ needs after clearly identifying your competitors.

 It Makes Companies to Look Inward

-It is quite difficult to look at your product or service critically, given the amount of time and money you have invested in it.
-Market analysis forces companies to look inward, with an objective perspective.
-It forces the companies to consider how their product makes their customers feel and the reason why they would want to buy it.
+It is quite difficult to critically examine your product or service, given the amount of time and money you have invested in it.
+Market analysis forces companies to look inward with an objective perspective.
+It forces companies to consider how their product makes their customers feel and why they would want to buy it.

 It Helps You Determine Your Unique Selling Proposition (USP)

-Your USP is that feature of your product or service that differentiates it from other similar products in the market.
-Market analysis helps you determine your USP which is crucial for building a sustainable business model.
+Your USP is that feature of your product or service that differentiates it from similar products.
+Market analysis helps you determine your USP, which is crucial for building a sustainable business model.

 Bottom-Line?

-When you conduct market analysis you discover a lot of things.
-You get to know who your present customers are and who can be the prospective ones.
+When you conduct market analysis, you discover a lot of things.
+You get to know your present customers and who can be the prospective ones.
 You learn where you are spending your time and money and what worth is it adding to your business.
-Also, you get a chance to do some major sleuthing on your competitors.
-Moreover, and most importantly you learn about your flaws and at the same time find solutions to fix them.
-Market analysis is learning the most you can about the market and then using that knowledge to your advantage and therefore, your analysis should be thorough, clear and comprehensive.
+Also, you can do some major sleuthing on your competitors.
+Moreover, and most importantly, you learn about your flaws and find solutions to fix them.
+Market analysis is learning the most about the market and then using that knowledge to your advantage therefore, your analysis should be thorough, clear and comprehensive.

 A keen researcher of marketing, social entrepreneurship trends, and literature.
 Anannya is an experienced startup writer, business developer, and digital marketer.